slcp/next-js-learning/notes.md

 - Adding Cloudfront in front of ALB with HTTPS and terminating SSL at the the ALB instead of Cloudfront
   - Some good info here - https://github.com/aws/aws-cdk/issues/7120#issuecomment-1046106449
 - HTTPS with an application load balancer requires a custom domain
+- API routes
+  - Node minimum of 18.3 required to use `Response.json()`
+- CDK, `ContainerImage.fromDockerImageAsset(dockerFile)` will always use docker under the hood.
+My docker client was not logged in and couldn't pull a new base image, `podman` had no issues.
+It would nice to be able to ask CDK to use `podman`.